Roger Peters Copyright © 2005

 their true meaning when examined in the light of the Sonnet philosophy.

-While Shakespeare’s vision matured with age his basic philosophic
+While Shakespeare's vision may have matured with age his basic philosophic

-outlook remained the same.
-He could mix dramatic modes because his
+play he could mix dramatic modes because his philosophy transcended such

 The plays, as do the Sonnets, make the same fundamental points again and